jakewilliami/scripts/python/readme.md

 ## Description
 This is a directory in which to play around with what I see as a reasonably malleable programming language: Python.
 I have used some of these programmes from this directory in other scripts (e.g., `ls.py` in `../bash/scripts`).
+It should be noted that there is a directory `temp.d/` in which temporary output files are to go.

 ## Contents